Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 Climbing to the top of Mt Kynthos is also a worthwhile activity – there are panoramic views at the top and the route up follows an ancient path and steps.
 Temples to Athena and Zeus once stood at the summit.
 There is a small museum on the island, but many of the artworks were taken to the National Archaeological Museum and the Museum of Cycladic Art in Athens (both worth a visit).

 If you can, include Delos in your Greek island itinerary.
-While you cannot stay on Delos, you can visit on a day trip from Mykonos or Naxos.
-Tours usually spend at least three hours on the island, which gives you just enough time to climb Mt Kynthos and see the sites, although it can feel a bit rushed.
-Longer trips (easier to find from Mykonos rather than Naxos), give you time to explore the island at your leisure.
+While you cannot stay on Delos, you can visit by boat from Mykonos or Naxos.
+Guided tours usually spend at least three hours on the island, which gives you just enough time to see the sites, although perhaps not enough to climb Mt Kynthos.
+Booking your boat transfers independently (easier to find from Mykonos rather than Naxos), give you time to explore the island at your leisure.
 Keep in mind that it can be very hot and windy on Delos and there isn’t much shelter.

 Asclepius, the god of medicine, was the patron god of Epidaurus and his shrine there dates from the 6th Century BCE or earlier.
 It’s a relatively large complex, built into the valley and with temples dedicated to the various healing gods.
 Most of the most impressive buildings were born in the classical period, including the temple of Asclepios, the Tholos (round building) and the Theatre.